Skip to Content

 Contact a Dedicated Daytona Beach Personal Injury Attorney

 We do not tolerate the practices or negligence that lead to your suffering.
-Our personal injury attorneys fight to ensure that each of our clients is properly compensated for their difficulties.
+Our personal injury attorneys work to help ensure that each of our clients is properly compensated for their difficulties.
 With a wide range of legal experience, the lawyers at Buckmaster & Ellzey are qualified to provide the representation you need.

-Located in Daytona Beach, our legal team leverages local knowledge and a profound understanding of Florida's legal landscape, which is critical in advocating for the residents of our community.
-We prioritize transparency in communication, promptly updating our clients at each stage of their case to ensure they are never left in the dark.
+Located in Daytona Beach, our legal team leverages local knowledge and a strong understanding of Florida's legal landscape, which is critical in advocating for the residents of our community.
+We prioritize transparency in communication, promptly updating our clients at each stage of their case to help ensure they are never left in the dark.

 Injured in Daytona Beach?
 Call (888) 785-6548 or contact us online now to schedule your consultation with a dedicated personal injury lawyer.
 Let us fight for the compensation you deserve.

-Frequently Asked Questions About Hiring a Daytona Beach Personal Injury Attorney
+FAQs About Hiring a Daytona Beach Personal Injury Attorney

 What Should I Do Immediately After an Accident in Daytona Beach?

 In the aftermath of an accident, prioritize safety and medical help.
 If possible, document the scene with photos, gather contact information from witnesses, and report the incident to the authorities.
 Seeking immediate medical attention is crucial even if injuries are not apparent, as some symptoms may manifest later.
 Prompt medical documentation is key for your claim.
-Contacting a personal injury attorney soon after can ensure your rights are protected from the outset.
+Contacting a personal injury attorney soon after can help ensure your rights are protected from the outset.

 How Is Liability Determined in Personal Injury Cases?

 Liability determination can be complex, involving multiple factors and parties.
 Generally, it requires proving that the other party's negligence caused the injury.
-This involves gathering evidence such as eyewitness accounts, expert testimonies, and physical evidence from the scene.
+This involves gathering evidence such as eyewitness accounts, expert testimony, and physical evidence from the scene.
 In Florida, the comparative negligence standard is applied, meaning you can still recover damages even if you are partially at fault, though your compensation may be reduced by your percentage of fault.

 Can I Handle a Personal Injury Claim Without a Lawyer in Daytona Beach?